centiservice/mats3_site/_docs/C-explore/01-jbang-mats.md

 feature where you indirectly can point to a file - more on this later.

 > *Security note:* By using these scripts, and in particular the jbang-catalog commands, you implicitly trust the
 > author completely.
-Jbang will point this out when you invoke files directly from the internet, but since the scripts
+Jbang will point this out when you invoke files directly from the internet.
+However, since even the
-> presented here invokes random classes from the Mats3 libraries, this also requires a severe level of trust: There
+> scripts presented here invokes random classes from the Mats3 libraries, this also requires a severe level of trust:
-> could be `System.exec("format C:\")` or worse inside these classes.
+> There could be `System.exec("format C:\")` or worse inside these classes.
 You can not even trust it after having
 > read the source on github, as the libraries uploaded to Maven Central could contain something completely different.
 >
 > To avoid this problem, you could run this stuff inside a container.
 In that case, note that since the entire point